energysistem/manuals/42174 - AQUATIC/en/02-maintenance.md

 * Charge the lithium battery when ran out to extend its battery lifetime.

-Note: The device is waterproof to 2 meters deep only in wireless mode using Bluetooth.
+Note: The device is waterproof to 1 meters deep for a maximum time of 30 minutes, only in wireless mode using Bluetooth.